dakujem/latter/readme.md

 ### Render pipelines

-If a group of templates share a common setup that needs to be performed on each of them to be rendered, pipelines can be used.
+If a group of templates share a common setup that needs to be performed on each of them to be rendered or share common variables or filters, pipelines can be used.
+The most obvious case is using [layouts](https://latte.nette.org/en/tags#toc-template-expansion-inheritance) or common [file](https://latte.nette.org/en/tags#toc-file-including) / [block](https://latte.nette.org/en/tags#toc-block-including) includes.

 Pipelines allow multiple _pre-render_ routines to be called one after another before rendering a response.

 First, appropriate render routines have to be registered:
 ```php